Geo-Web-Project/garden/content/notes/2021-10-25 @gravenp Status Update.md

 - [[2021-10-21 @gravenp Status Update]]

 ## This Week
-- [ ] Spin up a Geo Web Discourse forum
+- [x] Spin up a Geo Web Discourse forum - http://forum.geoweb.network, SourceCred configured and basic admin complete.
+Need to populate the forum with more content over time.
-- [ ] Publish a bounty submission process
+- [x] Publish a bounty submission process - [[Bounty Process]]
-- [ ] Website copy refresh
+- [x] Website copy refresh (small changes to terminology made in copy and diagrams)